 No long forms · No spam · No fees

 - Establish revolving credit first

 - Don’t rush into buying your first car

 - Expect car costs to be about twice as much as you expect

 - Get the right level of insurance coverage

 Car ownership continues to climb in the U.S. Even city dwellers who have never owned a car before are planning to purchase a vehicle, with safety and freedom being the top motivators.
 You may be someone who’s looking to buy your first car, and this can be both an exciting and daunting time.

 But fear not!
-While it’s easy to get swallowed up in the car buying process at a lot or dealership, you can save yourself some headaches by following six handy tips for buying your first car.
+While it’s easy to get swallowed up in the car buying process at a lot or dealership, you can save yourself some headaches by looking over these things to know when buying your first car.

 In the U.S., about 84 percent of new car purchases are financed.
 The stats are similar with used cars, too.
 Unless you’re one of the select few that has saved up to pay for your car in cash, you’ll need to finance your car.